ABR Holdings to buy 50% of Bintan Lagoon Resort

-ABR Holdings said on Tuesday its wholly-owned subsidiary, ABR Land, has entered into an agreement to buy 50 per cent of Bintan Lagoon Resort for S$65 million in cash.
+ABR Holdings yesterday said its wholly owned subsidiary, ABR Land, has entered into an agreement to buy 50 per cent of Bintan Lagoon Resort for $65 million in cash.

 ABR runs chains such as Swensen's and Yogen Fruz here, but has been diversifying into property in recent months.
-In September it acquired a 1,179.83 sq m plot in Kuala Lumpur for RM3.556 million (S$1.1 million).
+In September, it acquired a 1,179.83 sq m plot in Kuala Lumpur for RM3.556 million (S$1.2 million).

-Bintan Lagoon Resort comprises a 413-key resort hotel, two 18-hole championship golf courses, 58 villas and leisure and food and beverage facilities, that sits on a site measuring approximately 311 hectares of land.
+Bintan Lagoon Resort comprises a 413-key resort hotel, two 18-hole championship golf courses, 58 villas, and leisure and food and beverage facilities.
+It sits on a site measuring about 311ha.

 In connection with the proposed acquisition, the vendor, Resort Venture, will incorporate a company in Singapore to support the operations and business of the resort.